PhilippMundhenk/NoFrillsPhotoSharing/README.md

 Have a look at the config.php. it is commented and should be self-explanatory.

 ## ToDo
-- add zip download as zip
+- add download as zip
-- change formating of buttons for screen size variations
+- change formatting of buttons and missing text for screen size variations
 - ... so much more!